neuroailab/physopt-physics-benchmarking/README.md

 - Set `SKIP_PRETRAINING = True` in `physion.yaml`
 - Specify a path to the config file pertaining to your external repository in the `PRETRAINING.MODEL.CUSTOM_CONFIG` field of `physion.yaml`.
 This file should contain the requisite parameter specifications for creating your model.
 Your config dict will now be stored in `PRETRAINING.MODEL`.
 - Define your `model`: implement the `get_model` function by instantiating your model using the configs listed in `PRETRAINING.MODEL` and loading the pretrained weights.
-- See [`physion/configs/fitvid.yaml`](https://github.com/neuroailab/physion/blob/external_model/configs/FitVid/fitvid.yaml) and [`physion/configs/physion_only_test.yaml`](https://github.com/neuroailab/physion/blob/external_model/configs/FitVid/physion_only_test.yaml) for an example of how to create these configs. [`physion/physion/objective/FitVidExt.py`](https://github.com/neuroailab/physion/blob/external_model/physion/objective/FitVidExt.py) lists an example of how an external model can be defined.
+- See [`physics-models/configs/fitvid.yaml`](https://github.com/neuroailab/physics-models/blob/external_model/configs/FitVid/fitvid.yaml) and [`physics-models/configs/physion_only_test.yaml`](https://github.com/neuroailab/physics-models/blob/external_model/configs/FitVid/physion_only_test.yaml) for an example of how to create these configs. [`physics-models/physion/objective/FitVidExt.py`](https://github.com/neuroailab/physics-models/blob/external_model/physion/objective/FitVidExt.py) lists an example of how an external model can be defined.

 ## Example
 - Download example (physion) data from [here](https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/physion_example_data.zip).
 - Install [physopt](https://github.com/neuroailab/physopt-physics-benchmarking) (if not already done)
-- Install [physion](https://github.com/neuroailab/physion) (if not already done).
+- Install [physion](https://github.com/neuroailab/physics-models) (if not already done).
-- Update data directory in [example config](https://github.com/neuroailab/physion/blob/master/configs/example.yaml).
+- Update data directory in [example config](https://github.com/neuroailab/physics-models/blob/master/configs/example.yaml).
-- Set the path to your configs and results directory in the `environment.yml` file of the `physion` repo.
+- Set the path to your configs and results directory in the `environment.yml` file of the `physics-models` repo.
 Please refer to the instructions provided in the file.
-- In `physion` directory, run `python run.py -C [path_to_example_config]`.
-Or write your own run script based on [run.py](https://github.com/neuroailab/physion/blob/master/run.py).
+- In `physics-models` directory, run `python run.py -C [path_to_example_config]`.
+Or write your own run script based on [run.py](https://github.com/neuroailab/physics-models/blob/master/run.py).

 ## Citing Physion